 Due to the lengthy application process, it’s typically a good idea to apply for a work permit (officially called the “Employment Authorization Document,” or EAD) at the same time as filing your other paperwork.
 After submitting your marriage-based green card application, you’ll receive your work permit — usually within around 150 days, though USCIS processing times are getting longer due to a backlog of applications.

-It’s important to apply for a work permit because although H-1B holders can keep working while their green card application is pending, it won’t be possible to renew your H-1B visa once you’ve filed your green card application.
 If your H-1B visa expires while your green card case is pending and you don’t have a separate work permit, you’ll have to stop working until you receive work authorization again.

 The work permit application (Form I-765) is free to file and won’t impact the outcome of your green card application.
 Many applicants file work permit applications as a preventive measure in case their H-1B visa expires while they’re waiting for their green card.

 For the flat rate of $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
 Find out more, or get started today!

 Path 2: If you’re married to a green card holder